Bachelor’s in Health Care Administration in Iowa

 As you move through your curriculum, you may take courses in health care, management, and both subjects combined.
 Courses that may be part of your curriculum include Health Care Delivery in the United States, Epidemiology for the Health Sciences, Operations Management in Health Care Management, Advanced Systems Thinking for Healthcare Leaders, Healthcare Database Design and Management, and Healthcare Process Measurement.

 In your senior year of school, you may be required to complete a practicum, an internship, or an externship.
 This may give you much-needed work experience in your chosen specialty and give you the chance to start networking with professionals in your field.

 The health care community of Iowa has many financial aid opportunities for administration students.
 Spend some time looking into your options every year to save money on your education.
 The Iowa Hospital Education Research Foundation awards scholarships who plan on working in Iowa after graduation.
 Grants are also awarded by the Iowa Health Care Association.
 The Bureau of Oral and Health Delivery Systems awards a range of scholarships to students who are willing to stay in a rural area after graduation.

 Working with your Bachelor’s in Health Services Administration in Iowa

 Iowa’s strong health care system may make this a great place to work.
-Between 2012 and 2022, O*Net expects to see a 20% increase in medical management jobs.
-This is on par with national growth (O*Net, 2012).
+Between 2018 and 2028 medical management jobs are projected to increase by 22 percent.
+This is four points better than the national growth figure.
 Salaries vary widely in this field.
-However, the average salary for an Iowa medical manager is $72,600 per year (O*Net, 2013).
+However, the average salary for an Iowa medical manager is $91,160 per year.